mezmo/terraform-provider-mezmo/docs/resources/datadog-logs_sink.md

 ### Required

 - `api_key` (String, Sensitive) Datadog logs application API key.
-- `compression` (String) What compression algorithm to use while sending log data.
+- `compression` (String) The compression strategy used on the encoded data prior to sending..
 - `pipeline_id` (String) The uuid of the pipeline
 - `site` (String) The Datadog site (region) to send logs to.